Why Should I Use Security Features in Project Management Software?

 Even with user authentication and restricted data sharing, it’s important that you can monitor what is occurring within the software regularly.
 Look for project management software that provides full reporting functions with up-to-date account activity information, including authentication events, changes in authorization and access controls, shared folders and tasks, and other security activities.

 Access reports enable you to see which users have access to folders, projects, and tasks.
 They can also show you any tasks with attachments that external guest users have been invited to review.

 Your project management software should use a minimum encryption of transport layer security (TLS) 1.2 with a preferred AES 256-bit algorithm in CBC mode and 2048-bit server key length with industry-leading modern browsers.

-    While this sounds complex, all it means is that when you access your software via a web browser, mobile applications, email add-in, or browser extension, the TLS technology protects your information using both server authentication and data encryption.
+While this sounds complex, all it means is when you access your software via a web browser, mobile applications, email add-in, or browser extension, the TLS technology protects your information using server authentication and data encryption.

 This level of encryption security is equivalent to network security methods used in banking and leading e-commerce sites.
 All users’ passwords, cookies, and sensitive information are reliably protected from electronic eavesdropping.

 User files uploaded to servers via both web application and API are automatically encrypted with AES 256 using per-file keys.
-The encryption keys should be stored by the vendor in a secure key vault, which is a separate database decoupled from the file storage layer.
+The encryption keys should be stored by the vendor in a secure key vault, a separate database decoupled from the file storage layer.